Eye Movement Desensitization and Reprocessing (EMDR) Therapy

-EMDR was founded by Dr Francine Shapiro, when she was out for a walk one evening, observed that her eye movements reduced the intensity of her own disturbing thoughts.
-This experience led to the development of EMDR, which incorporates work with eye movements and brain processes, to alleviate the impact of disturbing thoughts or images.
+EMDR was founded by Dr Francine Shapiro, when she was out for a walk one evening.
+Dr Shapiro observed that her eye movements reduced the intensity of her own disturbing thoughts.
+This experience eventually led to the development of EMDR.
+This experiential therapy incorporates work with eye movements and brain processes, to alleviate the impact of disturbing thoughts or images.

 EMDR seems to have a direct effect on the way that the brain processes information.
 Normal information processing is resumed, so following a successful EMDR session, a person no longer relives the images, sounds, and feelings when the event is brought to mind.
 You still remember what happened, but it is less upsetting.
 Many types of therapy have similar goals.
 However, EMDR appears to be similar to what occurs naturally during dreaming or REM (rapid eye movement) sleep.
 Therefore, EMDR can be thought of as a physiologically based therapy that helps a person see disturbing material in a new and less distressing way.

 Read about the fascinating story of how EMDR was discovered here.